-While you’re waiting you’ll see a big green button (or whatever is there when you visit), is there to tempt you into installing another program.
+While you’re waiting you’ll see a big green button (or whatever is there when you visit).
+It’s there to tempt you into installing another program.
+Don’t click it.

 Once VLC has finished downloading, launch the installer, either from within your browser or from wherever you downloaded it to and install it onto your computer.

 Now you’ve got VLC installed, it’s time to start converting your WMA files (songs) into MP3 files.

 Left-click the MEDIA button in the top left-hand corner of VLC Media Player.